oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/Census/README.md

 Dataset is from IPUMS USA, University of Minnesota, [www.ipums.org](https://ipums.org/) (Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas and Matthew Sobek.
 IPUMS USA: Version 10.0 [dataset].
 Minneapolis, MN: IPUMS, 2020. https://doi.org/10.18128/D010.V10.0)

 ## Key Implementation Details
 This end-to-end workload sample code is implemented for CPU using the Python language.
-With the installation of Intel AI Analytics Toolkit, the conda environment is prepared with Python version 3.7, Intel Distribution of Modin* , Ray, Intel® Extension for Scikit-Learn, NumPy following which the sample code can be directly run using the underlying steps in this README.
+With the installation of Intel&reg; AI Analytics Toolkit, the conda environment is prepared with Python version 3.7, Intel Distribution of Modin* , Ray, Intel® Extension for Scikit-Learn, NumPy following which the sample code can be directly run using the underlying steps in this README.

 ## License